Proven-Paradox/shaper-system/Handbook.md

 Attributes: Finesse, Mind
 Lock picking, trap laying, trap disabling.
 If you need to make some construction stop working or set up a nasty surprise for pursuers, this is the skill to use.

+#### Science
+Attributes: Mind, Soul
+Chemistry, biology, zoology, proper experiment design, and the like.
+Alchemy in settings where that's appropriate as well.
+Essential skills for understanding the world accurately.

 #### Stealth
 Attributes: Finesse, Mind
 Sneaking, hiding, stealing.
 The preferred skill of thieves and spies.
 This includes pick pocketing.